PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

   case Increment, Decrement
 ```

+In this example, I've added the final part of the API, `subscriptions`, but in this case we aren't listening to anything.

 ## Turning it into a real Tyrian app

 What we have created is a hypothetical app based on the principles of the Elm architecture.
 How far from a real, working web app is it?

 Pretty close!
-Here is the real version, which you can try for yourself if you head over to [scribble.ninja](https://scribble.ninja/).
+Here is the real version, which you can try for yourself if you head over to [scribble.ninja](https://scribble.ninja/) and paste it into the editor.

 ```scala
 package example